10 mighty apps to revolutionize your Podia website

 Rather than flashing a potentially unwanted pop-up to users who may bounce or disengage as a result of the interaction, Sleeknote allows you to embed buttons that prompt the user to engage with your opt-ins of their own accord.

-After they click on the “teaser” -- pictured above in template form -- your opt-in form will launch from your storefront.
+After they click on the “teaser” -- pictured above in template form -- your opt-in form will launch from your site.
 This is the result of about three minutes of edits to one of their existing templates.

 It’s a looker for sure.